 A Beginner's Guide To Virtual Desktops

 We love Virtual Desktop Infrastructures.
 They can liberate your staff and streamline your workflows.
 But what is a Virtual Desktop Infrastructure, or VDI for short?
 Well, we put together this super simple guide to tell you what a Virtual Desktop (also known as a Hosted Desktop) is and how it can benefit your business.
-Here is our Guide To Virtual Desktops
+See our guide to Virtual Desktops below:

 What is a virtual desktop?